 Jeez wouldn’t that be great!

-With less managers able to depend on getting everyone in a room it may finally happen.
+With fewer managers able to depend on getting everyone in a room it may finally happen.
 I don’t think my experience is unique with this one.
 There are countless meetings that could have been calls or emails and so many that shouldn’t have been scheduled in the first place.

 My hope is that through remote work we are better able to see who is making an impact, and better understand who is using a gathering of people to give the sense of importance.